-As a new Entitlement Grantee, the City is still assessing the gaps in public services and elected to hold a competitive application process for allocating funding in FY 2013-2014.
-The following agencies, services, or programs that help individuals and families stay in their homes or transition into stable housing will be eligible for funding:
+As a new Entitlement Grantee, the City will hold held a competitive application process for allocating \$60,300 in FY 2013-2014 and \$58,400 in FY 2014-2015 for public services, which will include helping to prevent and address homelessness.
+The following activities and services that were selected for CDBG public services funding over in the first two program years will would help individuals and families stay in their homes or transition into stable housing would be eligible for CDBG public services funding:

-- Expand the caregiver support and Oregon Project Independence programs provided the Senior and Disability Services division of Oregon Cascades West Council of Governments. - There is interest by the Family Tree Relief Nursery (FTRN), an agency that works with parents and children to prevent child abuse, to start a "Safe Housing Project" for Linn County in Albany.
-The house provides safe, sober and recovery based housing to eligible parents within the child welfare system to either prevent children from entering foster care, or expedite the return home from foster care and prevent children from re-entering foster care.
-The project is a collaboration of the Linn County Department of Human Services (DHS) Child Welfare and Self-Sufficiency programs, FTRN, Oxford House Chapter 19, and Linn County Alcohol and Drug Treatment. - Albany Helping Hands Homeless Shelter is always looking for ways to expand services to help persons transition out of homelessness. - C.H.A.N.C.E.
-Recovery drop-in center for recovering addicts - Center Against Rape and Domestic Violence for emergency services - Life Skills programs - And other agencies and services.
+- A "safe" house that provides safe, sober and recovery based housing to eligible parents within the child welfare system to Home-based early childhood intervention program to help either prevent children from entering foster care, or expedite the return home from foster care and prevent children from re-entering foster care.
+The "safe house project" is being developed and coordinated by the Family Tree Relief Nursery in collaboration with the Linn County Department of Human Services (DHS) Child Welfare and Self Sufficiency programs, Oxford House Chapter 19, and Linn County Alcohol and Drug Treatment; - Domestic violence emergency services; - Shelter for homeless women with children with support services; - Substance abuse and addiction recovery services; - Services to help persons transition out of homelessness; - Life skills development programs; - Homeless and at-risk yYouth outreach and case management; and - Outreach to minority populations.